janmartenjongerius/serverplop/ubuntu-13.04/README.md

 - zend
 - smarty2
 - java8
+- graphviz
 - sphinx-0-22
 - update

 ## Java 8 warning

-`make nodejs` will also call for the `make java8` rule, which will install the Oracle version of Java version 8.
+Running `make java8` will install the Oracle version of Java version 8.
 Please note that `make java8` will remove all `openjdk*` packages if you agree or frantically mash return.

 ## Fixes